JagHack/jagprox/README.md

 ## Installation Guide

-Follow these steps to get JagProx up and running on your system.
+Follow these steps to get the JagProx devbuild up and running on your system.
+If you only want a working build, go to the releases tab and download the latest setup.exe file.

 ### 1. Prerequisites